 A tolerant, liberal democracy with a lenient drugs policy, a profusion of red light districts, gay marriage, more than 100 different beer brands, world-class museums, the best work-life balance… enough reason to move to Holland, eh?
-For starters, if you’ve thought that far, you already know the country is actually called the Netherlands and not Holland, and while some Dutchies can get touchy about this not-so-minor faux pas, others will quickly set you right with a laugh.
+For starters, if you’ve thought that far, you already know the country is actually called the Netherlands and not Holland.
+While some Dutchies get touchy about this faux pas, others quickly set you right with a laugh.
 Quick pat on the back, then, before we move right along on our quest to understand what expat life in the Netherlands is like.

 Expats held over 838,000 jobs in the Netherlands in 2017, according to Statistics Netherlands.
 That’s just under 5% of the population, or 8.2% of the 10.2 million jobs in the country that year.

 That’s because the Netherlands is a small country – only about 45,000km2 – with a limited internal market.
 As the sixth-largest economy in the European Union and the 18th in the world but only 17 million people, the Netherlands also faces a severe shortage of labor.
 More than a fifth of Dutch employers can’t find the staff they need, according to a 2018 report from the benefits agency UWV.
-Most vacancies are in technical professions such as construction, industry, and technology, but employers in ICT, healthcare, logistics, pedagogical and agricultural professions, and service areas such as cleaning and catering, also need staff.
+Most vacancies are in technical professions such as construction, industry, and technology.
+Employers in ICT, healthcare, logistics, pedagogical and agricultural professions, as well as service areas such as cleaning and catering need staff.

-If you are a skilled professional thinking about building a life in the Netherlands, this guide will answer the most important questions you may have.
+If you’re a skilled professional thinking about building a life in the Netherlands, this guide answers the most important questions.
 Read Expatica’s introduction to the Netherlands.

 What’s it REALLY like to live in the Netherlands?

 As someone new to Dutch society, you’ll often come up against the quirks of life in the Netherlands.
-Everyone pays their own way on an outing, which will be scheduled weeks in advance and will always start on time.
-Life here is structured down to the minutest detail, partly because the tiny country has a high population density – it ranks just above India with 506 inhabitants per square meter – but also because the nation’s Calvinist roots emphasize respect, integrity, acceptance, perseverance, efficiency, reliability and self-discipline.
+Everyone pays their own way on an outing, which is scheduled weeks in advance and always starts on time.
+Life here is structured down to the minutest detail, partly because the tiny country has a high population density; it ranks just above India with 506 inhabitants per square meter.
+The nation’s Calvinist roots also emphasize respect, integrity, acceptance, perseverance, efficiency, reliability, and self-discipline.
 Solutions must work for everybody.

-Along with the nation’s size, that goes some way to explaining why the Netherlands is so open and tolerant, yet oddly surprisingly normative.
+Along with the nation’s size, that explains why the Netherlands is so open and tolerant, yet oddly normative.
 Soft drugs, for example, are freely available – but only legal in designated coffee shops when you present your ID.
-Again, you can smoke a joint in a coffee shop but may be fined for lighting up a cigarette or a spliff.
+Again, you can smoke a joint in a coffee shop but may incur a fine for lighting up a cigarette or a spliff.
 All very normal to the Dutch, but mind-numbingly confusing for foreigners.

-By and large the Dutch are friendly and always up for a chat – even with the cleaning lady – but take their time to welcome you into their homes and lives.
+By and large, the Dutch are friendly and always up for a chat – even with the cleaning lady.
+But they take their time to welcome you into their lives.
 Once they do, however, you’ll be treated as a member of the family.
-Thrift and normalcy are prized over extravagant lifestyles – the Prime Minister cycles to work and mops up his own spilt coffee in what is one of the safest countries in Europe – yet individualism is appreciated and expected.
-Again, the Dutch are also a nation of consensus builders.
-Meetings, for example, can last for hours because everybody will have a chance to speak.
+Thrift and normalcy are prized over extravagant lifestyles; the Prime Minister cycles to work and mops up his own spilt coffee in one of the safest countries in Europe.
+However, individualism is still expected.
+The Dutch are also a nation of consensus builders.
+Meetings, for example, can last for hours because everybody gets a chance to speak.

 They’re famously opinionated and their directness is legendary, but their often blunt comments are usually intended as constructive criticism.
 This means you can say what you think, but a value judgment could well be a step too far.

-You’ll also find it easy to live here and the Dutch are surprisingly accepting of foreigners, especially in the big cities.
-Those living in the countryside may often come up against the small-mindedness that has shaped the rise of anti-immigrant thinking in recent years, in line with similar attitudes elsewhere.
+You’ll also find it easy to live here.
+The Dutch are surprisingly accepting of foreigners, especially in the big cities.
+Those living in the countryside may often come up against the small-mindedness that shaped the rise of anti-immigrant thinking in recent years, in line with similar attitudes elsewhere.
 Nevertheless, nearly 12% of the Dutch population are first-generation immigrants.

-When it comes to language, you’ll find you can get by and even thrive without speaking Dutch – and indeed, many expats in the Netherlands believe there’s no point in bothering to learn, with English so widely spoken, even by bureaucrats – but as with any culture, you’ll get a lot further with making friends if you do learn the language.
-However, you will need to demonstrate your basic Dutch skills if you’re hoping to settle here permanently and want a Dutch passport.
+When it comes to language, you can get by and even thrive without speaking Dutch.
+Indeed, many expats in the Netherlands believe there’s no point in bothering to learn, with English so widely spoken, even by bureaucrats.
+As with any culture, you’ll get a lot further with making friends if you do learn the language.
+However, you must demonstrate your basic Dutch skills if you hope to settle permanently and want a Dutch passport.
 You’ll need to have worked in the Netherlands for a minimum of five years and taken the inburgering (or integration) exam before you can apply.

-If there’s one other concept you need to understand, it’s gezelligheid, one of those untranslatable –and unpronounceable – words that variously translates to fun, conviviality, coziness, gregariousness, a warm and fuzzy feeling that engenders human connections.
-Everything from an evening out to a supermarket will be rated on how gezellig it is, and you’ll hear the word a lot.
+If there’s one other concept you need to understand, it’s gezelligheid, one of those untranslatable words.
+It variously translates to fun, conviviality, coziness, gregariousness, and a warm feeling that engenders human connections.
+Everything from an evening out to a supermarket is rated on how gezellig it is; you’ll hear the word a lot.
 The abstract notion underpins modern-day Dutch society and can be considered its greatest goal.